mehilshah/mehilshah.github.io/_news/announcement_17.md

 related_posts: false
 ---

 I will be serving as a PC member for the *Artifact Evaluation* Track of CASCON 2025, consider submitting your artifacts!
 Looking forward to your high-quality submissions.
+Thanks to Prof. Heng Li, and Prof. Fokaefs for the consideration and the invitation.